Geta/geta-notfoundhandler/README.md

             });
 ```

-You can setup any policy rules you want.
+You can set up any policy rules you want.

 ## Import